7pranayama

 Supta Baddha Konasana

 Spread a mat or blanket on the ground and lie down on it.
-Slowly bend the knees and bring them up and keep the soles of the feet on the ground.
+Slowly bend the knees and bring them up, and keep the soles of the feet on the ground.
 After this, bending the legs from the joint of the thighs, take the knees to the outside.
 In such a situation, the soles of your feet will meet each other, just as the palms are joined while joining hands.
-Now keeping the head on the ground, lift the upper part of the neck and spine from the ground.
-Maintain this yoga posture according to your ability and then gradually come back to normal state.
+Now, keeping the head on the ground, lift the upper part of the neck and spine from the ground.
+Maintain this yoga posture according to your ability and then gradually come back to the normal state.

 Conclusion